arago/hiro-client-java/README.md

 Authorization against the HIRO Graph is done via tokens.
 These tokens are handled by classes of type `AbstractTokenAPIHandler` in this library.
 Each of the Hiro-Client-Objects (`GraphAPI`, `AuthAPI`, etc.) need to have some kind of TokenApiHandler in their builder for construction.

-This TokenApiHandler is also responsible to determine the most up-to-date endpoints for the API calls.
-If you want to have a specific endpoint for your API, you have to set it up via ```setEndpoint(String endpoint)``` with the Builder of that API object.

 This library supplies the following TokenApiHandlers: